Beaumont College Lancaster

 Visit the Beaumont College website at www.beaumontcollege.ac.uk

 Beaumont College offers both residential and day programmes in Lancaster, while our satellite services offer individuals a learning programme that is delivered closer to home.
-Until the full website is launched information about our satellites in Barrow, Blackpool, and Carlisle is available upon request.

 All of our college sites offer programmes for young people aged 18 to 25 with a broad range of physical and/or learning impairments.